-At the start of each school year, children and parents will receive the Bullying Policy and be advised that bullying in any form will not be tolerated in this school, on school grounds, or any school-related activities.
+Bullying in any form will not be tolerated in this school, on school grounds, or any schoolrelated activities.
 Everyone associated with Trinity Catholic School will be expected to address all alleged incidents and follow through with established policy and procedures.
-The classroom teachers and/or guidance counselor shall have students discuss bullying and the school policy addressing the issue.